How to Conquer Stage Fright

 So… you’re backstage waiting to go on.
 There’s a certain feeling in the pit of your stomach and a fine sweat on your brow.
 The lights go up; you walk on stage and take a seat, place your hands on the keys… from first note to last, it’s a success!

 With most of us, the nervousness only lasts as long as the first few notes.
-But for some of us the nerves take over and we find ourselves immobilized and unable to carry out the simplest of musical tasks in the sight of others.
+But for some of us, the nerves take over and we are immobilized by fright and unable to carry out the simplest of musical tasks in the sight of others.
 This is stage fright.
 Why is it so hard for some?

 It could be that they suffer from a nervous disorder.
 But unless you have been diagnosed with a nervous disorder, it doesn’t necessarily mean that you have something so serious.